torvalds/linux/Documentation/networking/af_xdp.rst

 this shared UMEM.
-Note that since the ring structures are single-consumer / single-producer (for performance reasons), the new process has to create its own socket with associated RX and TX rings, since it cannot share this with the other process.
+Note that since the ring structures are single-consumer / single-producer (for performance reasons), the new process has to create its own socket with associated RX and TX rings, since it canyest share this with the other process.
 This is also the reason that there is only one set of FILL and COMPLETION rings per UMEM.
 It is the responsibility of a single process to handle the UMEM.